Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2019.2-to-2019.3.md

 ## Max Smoothness, Emission Radius, Bake Shadows Radius and Bake Shadows Angle

-Max Smoothness, Emission Radius, Bake Shadows Radius was separate control for Point and Spot Light.
-The UI have been updated to only display a single parameter: "Radius" that drive all the mentionned parameters.
+Before Unity 2019.3, Max Smoothness, Emission Radius, and Bake Shadows Radius were separate controls for Point and Spot Lights.
+From Unity 2019.3, the UI displays a single property, called **Radius** that controls all of the properties mentioned above.
-Max Smoothness, Angular Diameter, Bake Shadows Angle was separate control for Directional Light.
-The UI have been updated to only display a single parameter: "Angular Diameter" that drive all the mentionned parameters.
+Also, Max Smoothness, Angular Diameter, and Bake Shadows Angle were separate controls for Directional Lights.
+The UI now displays a single property, called **Angular Diameter**, that controls all the mentioned above.

-When upgrading, it mean slight shift of highlight shape or shadow penumbra size can happens if the drived parameters was different from what our automatic conversion from "Radius" or "Angular Diameter" is doing.
+When upgrading, a slight shift of highlight shape or shadow penumbra size can occur.
+This happens if you set the original properties to values that do not match what the automatic conversion from "Radius" or "Angular Diameter" results in.

 ## Custom Shaders

-In 2019.3, a change has been made to reflection probes, allowing you to compress the range used when rendering the probes content.
-This however comes with a small change to the Shader framework, the function  `SampleEnv()` will now require an additional parameters, the factor we need to apply to the probe data to compensate the range compression done at probe rendering time.
-This value is found in the data structure `EnvLightData` under the name of `rangeCompressionFactorCompensation`.
+2019.3 introduces a change to Reflection Probes which allows you to compress the range that Unity uses when rendering the probe's content.
+This comes with a small change to the Shader framework, the function `SampleEnv()` now requires an additional parameter, being the factor to apply to the probe data to compensate the range compression done at probe rendering time.
+This value is in the data structure `EnvLightData` under the name of `rangeCompressionFactorCompensation`.